NNPDF/nnpdf/validphys2/docs/guide.md

 ```

 has the disadvantage that in order to get to the check, we presumably
-need to compute “complex\_calculation” first, and that could be
+need to compute `complex_calculation` first, and that could be
-a waste of time if it turns out that “parameter” is not correct for
+a waste of time if it turns out that `parameter` is not correct for
 some reason and we can’t do the plot anyway.
 Instead we should arrange
 to call `check_parameter_is_correct(parameter)` as early as
 possible (outside the plotting function) and show the user an
 informative error message.

--   All inputs should be checked as early as possible.
+>   All inputs should be checked as early as possible.
 If the checks
-	pass, the program should not fail.
+>	pass, the program should not fail.

 Of course it is impossible to guarantee that this is always going to
 happen.
 For example it is possible that we check that a folder exists